mikeCenters/Baby-Affinity/README.md

 ## Upcoming Features

 ## ToDo
-- FIXME: Implement New App Store Receipt Authentication.
+- FIXME: Obfuscate the various sections for when the app is not purchased.
 - FIXME: Create Shared List

 - RELEASE: 2.0